-Premiums are highest for older cats, especially those insured later in life, and those living in expensive zip codes.
-You can lower that premium by adjusting your policy.
-Leaner coverage, higher deductibles, lower annual payout caps, and lower reimbursement percentages all translate to paying less month-over-month.
+Pet insurance premiums are highest for older cats, especially those insured later in life, and those living in expensive zip codes.
+You can lower that premium by adjusting pet insurance policy.
+Leaner pet insurance coverage, higher deductibles, lower annual payout caps, and lower reimbursement percentages all translate to paying less month-over-month.

-With emergency medical bills in the thousands or higher, knowing you can afford to save your cat’s life could make insurance worth it.
+With emergency veterinary bills in the thousands or higher, knowing you can afford to save your cat’s life could make pet insurance worth it.

 But insurance is always a gamble, and the average cat owner will spend more on insurance than they’ll save.
 You’ll typically have to pay $5,000 or more on your cat’s healthcare throughout their lifetime to start seeing benefits—and that doesn’t include routine care like checkups and vaccinations.

 So is it worth it for you?
 Read on to get a full pricing breakdown and learn if pet insurance is right for you and your cat.

 At Cats.com, we’ve put hundreds of hours into pet insurance research.
 We’ve published guides on the best pet insurance in the United States, Canada, and the UK, along with several reviews of specific providers.

 Since writing the original version of Cats.com’ guide to the best insurance providers a couple of years ago, I’ve spent uncounted hours getting quotes, analyzing coverage, talking with insurance companies, and reviewing various providers.

 To write this article, I spent over 25 hours studying what insurance companies consider when pricing their coverage.
 I generated over 100 unique quotes and compared prices across different age groups, locations, genders, and more.

 Cost of Pet Insurance for Cats by Age & Provider